claireharelson/ORF-finder/README.md

 Upon running the program, user will be asked to input a minimum ORF length as well as the name of the FASTA file to be parsed.

-It will return all ORFs found.
+It will return all ORFs found in a separate output file.